lancedb/lancedb/docs/src/concepts/index_hnsw.md

 ## Usage

+There are three key parameters to set when constructing an HNSW index:

+* `metric`: Use an `L2` euclidean distance metric.
+We also support `dot` and `cosine` distance.
+* `m`: The number of neighbors to select for each vector in the HNSW graph.
+* `ef_construction`: The number of candidates to evaluate during the construction of the HNSW graph.

 We can combine the above concepts to understand how to build and query an HNSW index in LanceDB.

 ### Construct index